How to find a Last Will & Testament on death- many fail to take proper precautions.

-- Ask the Secretary of the Local Law Society if they would kingly email their members – they will need full name, date of birth and addresses the person has lived at – plus any other names they may be known by (find the birth certificate – people often don’t use their legal names.)
+- Ask the Secretary of the Local Law Society if they would kindly email their local members – they will need the full name, date of birth and addresses the person has lived at – plus any other names they may be known by (find the birth certificate – people often don’t use their legal names.)

 - The Solicitors Regulation Authority store tens of thousands of Last Wills etc where the solicitor has gone out of business.
 We are told that they are very behind with cataloguing, sadly.

 - Check bank statements for storage or Will writing fees.

 - There are a number of initiatives trying to pull together storage data, but they are all operated on a commercial basis, so they will cost you money – we’ve listed what we believe to be the most comprehensive one below.

 - www.certainty.co.uk – but they do charge for a search to attempt to locate a missing Last Will and testament with no guarantee of sucess.

 Lost Will – How to find a Will that is proving elusive.

 Looking for a lost Last Will?
 Probably the first port of call to contact to find a Will is the Custody Department of the Principal Probate Registry.
 We have a few more tips below, and we have asked Will Custodian Ltd to contribute a page on how to find a lost Will.
 If it is stored with them, it won’t be lost, but their guidance is invaluable.
 (Back to what to do after a death.)